 Platforms: PC, Mac, Linux, PS4, Xbox One, Switch

-Switching gears, if you’re a Metroidvania fan, then there’s a good chance you’ve already Image & Form’s steampunk take on the genre, SteamWorld Dig.
-The sequel improves upon every aspect of the original’s formula without making any compromises.
+Switching gears, if you’re a Metroidvania fan, then there’s a good chance you’ve already Image & Form’s steampunk approach to the genre, SteamWorld Dig.
+The sequel improves every aspect of the original’s formula without making any concessions.

-In it, you control a steam-powered robot miner named Dorothy as she searches for her old mining partner Rusty (the hero from the first game), who has gone missing.
-Like Terraria, gameplay sees you delving deeper and deeper into mines to collect precious minerals for gear and upgrades.
+In it, you control a steam-powered robot miner named Dorothy as she searches for her old mining companion Rusty (the hero from the first game), who has gone missing.
+Like Terraria, gameplay sees you delving deeper and deeper into mines to gather valuable minerals for gear and upgrades.

 Spelunky 2